MycroftAI/documentation/docs/skill-dev/skill-submission.md

  +	url = URL.FOR.YOUR.SKILL.git
 ```

+If changes are made to your skill repo after the submodule has been added, you can update the submodule to your latest commit by using the command:

+`git submodule update --recursive --remote`

 ### Submit a PR (Pull Request) in GitHub to have your **Skill** listed

 Next, we need to submit a Pull Request (PR) in GitHub to have your **Skill** listed.